katikapalli/ensemble-vsa/README.md

 ## Training

-You can train individual models or all models at once using the provided shell script.
+To train individual models or all models at once, use the provided shell script.

 ### Train Individual Model